The Fate of Entanglement: Separable set

-{\bf Space.---} We now study the fate of entanglement as a function of the separation between the $m$ subsystems by scaling their separations by $\lambda$, which parametrizes the evolution.
+We now study the fate of entanglement as a function of the separation between the $m$ subsystems by scaling their separations by $\lambda$, which parametrizes the evolution.
 At large $\lambda$, in a local physical system the state will factorise into a product form, where the description of each subsystem becomes independent, since all correlations become suppressed at large separations.
 If the asymptotic product state is of full rank, there exists a critical scale beyond which all entanglement vanishes.
-An important application is to study the entanglement between $m$ subsystems embedded in a larger system as these are chosen to be progressively further apart.
+As a central application, we consider a quantum many-body system from which we extract the state of a subregion whose $m$ parts, $A=A_1\cdots A_m$, become more separated as $\lambda$ grows, $\rho(\lambda)$.
 The state at infinite $\lambda$ satisfies the product form, Eq.~\eqref{eq:prod}, where $\rho_j$ is the reduced density matrix of subsystem $j$ obtained by tracing out the complementary degrees of freedom.
 Let us take the entire system to be in equilibrium at a temperature $T~\! \!\geqslant~\!\!
-0$.
+0$, described by the Gibbs state $\rho_{AB}=\mathcal Z^{-1}\exp(-H/T)$.
 At large separation, the state of subsystem $A_1$ is given by $\rho_1=\Tr_{A_2...A_mB}\sum_n p_n |E_n\rangle\langle E_n|$, where we have traced over the environment $B$, and the $(m-1)$ subsystems $A_j$.
-The sum runs over all eigenstates of the Hamiltonian.
+The sum runs over all eigenstates of the Hamiltonian $H$.
 The thermal Boltzmann probabilities are $p_n=e^{-E_n/T}/\mathcal Z$.
 We now need to determine whether $\rho_1$ has full rank.
 Let us first examine the restriction of the eigenstates of the Hamiltonian to $A_1$, $\rho_1^{(n)}=\Tr_{A_2...A_mB} |E_n\rangle\langle E_n|$.
-From the point of view of $A_1$, the degrees of freedom in $B$ act as a bath, thus introducing statistical randomness in $\rho_1^{(n)}$.
-Since we take $A_1$ to be sufficiently small compared to the complement, the bath generically has sufficient resources to induce statistical fluctuations that span the entire Hilbert space of $A_1$.
+From the point of view of $A_1$, the degrees of freedom in the complement act as a bath, thus introducing statistical randomness in $\rho_1^{(n)}$.
+Since we take $A_1$ to be sufficiently small compared to the complement and the interactions generic (not fine-tuned), the bath generically has sufficient resources to induce statistical fluctuations that span the entire Hilbert space of $A_1$.
 Such ergodicity implies that $\rho_1^{(n)}$ will be of full rank.
-This indeed occurs for the majority of eigenstates as they live near the middle of the energy spectrum.
-The eigenstate thermalization hypothesis \cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization} then states that the reduced density matrix on $A_1$ is approximately thermal, with the temperature determined by the energy $E_n$.
+For instance, it is readily seen to occur for the majority of eigenstates as they live near the middle of the energy spectrum, and the eigenstate thermalization hypothesis~\cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization} then states that the reduced density matrix on $A_1$ is approximately thermal, with the temperature determined by the energy $E_n$.
 The approximately thermal density matrix, obtained by restricting the Hamiltonian to~$A_1$, then has full rank.
 Our statement, which we call the \emph{full-rank hypothesis} (FRH), is more general: \emph{all} eigenstates of a generic local Hamiltonian have a full-rank reduced density matrix associated with a sufficiently small subregion.
 In practice, the subregion should not exceed half the system.
+To complement the physical argument given above, we shall give an example in a frustrated quantum magnet in the next section.